catperso/galactic-age-calculator/README.md

 * _Run 'npm run start' from the terminal to build the project and start a live server in your browser._
 * _Enjoy the lovely CSS._

+## Running Tests with Jest

+_To run tests with jest, simply run 'npm run test' from the command line in the project directory._

 ## Known Bugs

 * _None so far_